daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_primaveraconnectortutorial.md

     ![Modeler_Create_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Modeler-Create-Agent-Employee.PNG)

+4. On Agent Employee, navigate to tab "Data References", and define a reference for Primavera assemblies "Interop.StdPlatBS900.dll" and "Interop.StdBE900.dll"

-4. On Agent Employee, navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
+5. Navigate to tab "Data Behaviours", and define a behaviour to be executed on "Create".
 This behaviour will be used to perform a POST request to the external Application when we create an instance of the Employee on the OMNIA platform.
 Copy and paste the following code:

     ````
     {% raw %}